LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`DownSampler`

-  Returns the last value of a label out of a given number of points.
-Only returns a value once every number of points.
+  Transmits the values to downstream Blocks only once every given number of points.
+The values that are not sent are discarded.
+The values are directly sent without being altered.

 - :ref:`Integrate`